nzvonov/getresponse-python/README.md

 # getresponse

-getresponse is an API wrapper for GetResponse written in Python.
+getresponse is an API wrapper for [GetResponse](https://apireference.getresponse.com/) written in Python 2.

 ## Installing